pablaber/beermapping/README.md

 # Beer Mapping
-A node package for using the [beermapping api](https://beermapping.com/api/)
+A node package for using the [beermapping api](https://beermapping.com/api/) with json responses.

 ## Install
 ```bash